FAQ

 Do you teach voice lessons?

-I don’t teach stand-alone voice lessons, but I do offer Piano + Voice lessons.
-These include posture, breath support, age-appropriate vocal warm-ups, and learning to sing while you play.
+These include healthy posture, breath support, age-appropriate vocal warm-ups, and learning to sing while playing the piano.

 Do you teach parent/child lessons?

-It’s a wonderful option for families who want music to be a joyful, long-term part of home life.
+This can be a wonderful option for families who want music to be a joyful, long-term part of home life.

 What should I expect from a first lesson?

-First lessons are a little different.
-We’ll spend some time getting to know each other, talking about your favorite kinds of music and your goals, and looking at curriculum options.
+We’ll spend time getting to know each other, talking about your musical interests and goals, and looking at curriculum options.
+You’ll also learn something new to play, choose books if needed, and we’ll talk about practice and policies.

-You’ll learn something new to play, choose books if needed, and we’ll chat about practice and policies.
-The goal is simply to see whether lessons feel like a good fit, and to give us a strong foundation if we continue.
+The goal is simply to see whether lessons feel like a good fit and to build a strong foundation if we continue.

 How often should I practice?

 Practicing at least four days a week helps students make steady, meaningful progress.
-Many people actually find daily practice easier, once it becomes a simple routine.

 How long should I practice?